 The basis for many great cocktails is a little simple syrup.
 Making your own is easy and allows you to get creative with flavors and sweetness.
-Our Strawberry Simple Syrup is a key ingredient in our Strawberry Margaritas and Strawberry Daiquiris.
+Our strawberry simple syrup is a key ingredient in our strawberry basil mojitos, strawberry margaritas, and frozen strawberry daiquiris.
+Like our brown sugar simple syrup and cranberry simple syrup, it’s a great way to add natural flavor to your drinks.

 Key Ingredients